gbif/analytics/README.md

 (Detach from the screen with "^A d", reattach with `screen -x`.)

 - Run the `country_reports/copy_placeholders.sh` script, which creates missing graphs (e.g. where a country does not publish any occurrences).
-- rsync the CSVs and figures to `root@analytics-files.gbif-uat.org:/var/www/html/analytics-files/` and check (this server is also used for gbif-dev.org)
+- rsync the CSVs, GeoTIFFs, figures and maps to `root@analytics-files.gbif-uat.org:/var/www/html/analytics-files/` and check (this server is also used for gbif-dev.org)
   `rsync -avn report/ root@analytics-files.gbif-uat.org:/var/www/html/analytics-files/`
-- Clear the Thumbor cache for these images.

 ### Steps to build country reports after the R part is done
 - Check the download statistics are up-to-date, e.g. with https://github.com/gbif/registry/blob/master/populate_downloaded_records_statistics.sh